Remote Work vs Office: The True Cost Comparison for Businesses

 Making the Transition: A Cost-First Approach

 For companies considering freelance or contract workers alongside full-time staff, the workspace calculation becomes even more interesting.
-Freelancers typically provide their own workspace and tools — their cost to you is purely the project fee.
-Compare the economics in our freelance vs agency guide.
+Freelancers typically provide their own workspace and tools, their cost to you is purely the project fee.
+Compare the economics in our freelance vs agency guide, and run the up-skilling case for retained staff through the Training ROI Calculator so you can compare "invest in training" against "pay a contractor" with real numbers.

 The break-even point for most office-to-remote transitions is surprisingly fast.
 If you are paying $12,000+ per employee per year for office space and can exit your lease, the savings fund the entire remote infrastructure in year one with money left over.
 Use our Break-Even Calculator to model your specific transition timeline.